mertbuilds/claudemarketplaces.com/scripts/README.md

 ## 🧹 Database Integrity

-The crawler automatically maintains database integrity by removing marketplaces that become invalid:
+The search automatically maintains database integrity by removing marketplaces that become invalid:

 - **What gets removed**: Marketplaces that were previously discovered but now fail validation
 - **Why removal happens**: